nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

-07. By executing the command-line:
+07. By executing the command line:

     `rm -rf "*" "My Documents"`.